TarunMirchandani/Blockchain/README.md

 * **Off-Chain Decentralized Storage:** Large data files—such as images for NFTs, user metadata, or frontend application files—are stored on decentralized storage networks like **IPFS** (InterPlanetary File System), **Arweave**, or **Filecoin**.
 * **The Bridge:** The off-chain network generates a unique, tamper-proof cryptographic hash for the file, which is then stored **on-chain**.
 This ensures data integrity without overloading the blockchain.

+## Mining and Incentive Models

+Since blockchains are decentralized, they rely on global participants (Miners/Validators) to keep the network running securely.
+To motivate them, blockchain protocols use **Economic Incentive Models**.

+### 1. What is Mining?
+In Proof of Work (PoW) blockchains like Bitcoin, **Mining** is the process of verifying transactions and securing the network.
+Miners use high-powered computers to solve complex mathematical puzzles.
+The first miner to solve the puzzle gets the right to add the next block to the chain.

+### 2. How Miners are Rewarded:
+* **Block Rewards:** The protocol automatically creates and awards brand new cryptocurrency coins (e.g., new BTC) to the miner who successfully creates a valid block.
+* **Transaction Fees:** Miners also receive the processing fees attached to every transaction included inside that specific block.

+### 3. Game Theory & Security:
+The incentive model uses game theory to enforce honesty.
+If a miner tries to include a fraudulent transaction, the rest of the network will reject the block.
+The rogue miner loses their spent electricity and hardware costs without receiving any rewards, making honesty the most profitable strategy.